 In addition to his yearly work with the MET, Mr. Hunter has appeared as Guest Principal Trumpet with The Philadelphia Orchestra, Malaysian Philharmonic in Kuala Lumpur, Frankfurt Radio Symphony in Germany, Spoleto Festival Orchestra in Italy, Charleston Symphony in South Carolina and the Chineke!
 Orchestra in London.
 He has also had concerts with the New York Philharmonic and New Jersey, Dallas, and Boston symphonies throughout his professional career.
 He has held previous positions of Principal Trumpet, Second Trumpet and Third Associate Trumpet with the New World, Baltimore and Grant Park symphonies, respectively.

 As a chamber musician, Mr. Hunter has concertized with the MET Chamber Ensemble, Prometheus Chamber Orchestra, Classical Tahoe Chamber Orchestra, Stellenbosch International Chamber Music Festival, Martha’s Vineyard Chamber Music Festival, Walla Walla Chamber Music Festival and with the Music Kitchen concert series in Lower Manhattan, which features free lunchtime performances of various types of music for different homeless shelters across Manhattan.

-Mr. Hunter has given master classes nationally and internationally with several universities and schools including Curtis, Juilliard School, University of Mary, UT Austin, James Madison, Memphis and Pittsburgh State universities, Stellenbosch University in South Africa, and various venues in Tokyo, Japan.
+Mr. Hunter has given master classes nationally and internationally with several universities and schools including Curtis, Juilliard School, University of Mary, University of Texas - Austin, James Madison, Memphis and Pittsburgh state universities, Stellenbosch University in South Africa, and various venues in Tokyo, Japan.
 In addition to this, he is a frequent coach for the New York Youth Symphony in Manhattan and the National Youth Orchestra.
 He is currently on faculty at NJCU and the Manhattan School of Music.